slopezpereyra/slopezpereyra.github.io/_posts/2024-07-12-OnWriting.md

-On mathematics, I lack any form of special talent, except a powerful tendency to be gripped and become obsessed by certain problems; and anyone who reads what I have written on it will find that I was merely taking notes---and not profound ones.
+On mathematics, I lack any form of special talent, except a powerful tendency to be gripped and become obsessed by certain problems; and anyone who reads what I have written on it will find that I was merely taking notes—and not profound ones.
 The truest of the things I write is poetry, which is the single mode of expression, among those which I practice, that is honest about the fact that it pretends nothing but to release the soul from its burdens.
 In fact, the force which drives me to